The ultimate guide to the best Castles in Andalucia that you should visit

 Sitting on a hill at the height of 98 feet above sea level, the castle is believed to date back to the 10th century when Abd al-Rahman III ruled the Caliphate of Córdoba.

 The ruins are located in Marbella’s old town close to the Plaza de los Naranjos.
+When you are in Marbella, you should know that here you can find some of the best lakes in Andalucia that are worth visiting as well.

 Opening times: You can only see the castle from the outside.